-Description Amount Explanation Tuition \$755.00 Per academic term credit hour.
+Description Amount Explanation Degree course tuition \$780.00 Per academic term credit hour.
 Certificate course tuition \$550.00 Per academic term credit hour.
 Applies only to Spiritual Direction courses taken by students enrolled in the non-degree Spiritual Direction Certificate program.
 Course audit fee \$300.00 Per course.
 See the Auditing Courses section of the Student Handbook for exceptions.
-Background check fee \$50.00 Conducted when a student applies for enrollment in a degree program, as well as prior to any contextual education placement.
+Background check fee \$50.00 Charged when a student is admitted to a degree program, as well as prior to any contextual education placement.
 The one fee payment covers both background checks.
 Late payment fee \$50.00 Charged each month that fees not paid or payment plan not arranged with the Financial Services Office by the 28th day of the first month of the academic term.
 Non-refundable.
 Payment plan fee \$50.00 Charged each academic term a plan is established with the Financial Services Office to defer fee payments beyond the fees due date.
 Payment plans requested after the fees due date and each late plan payment subject to additional late payment fee.
 Non-sufficient funds fee \$50.00 Payable each time a check is returned.
 ID card replacement fee \$25.00 For access to campus parking lot and building CPE internship site fee varies Students enrolled in the CPE Internship course are charged for any amount of the internship site fee above \$1,000; United pays the total site fee amount up to \$1,000.
+Spiritual Direction Practicum lab fee \$500.00 May be paid once at the beginning of the first Spiritual Direction Practicum course or in two installments of \$250 paid at the beginning of each of the first two practicum courses.
 Spiritual direction sessions \$300-400 Students enrolled in the Spiritual Direction/Companionship 2 course are responsible for the cost of sessions with a spiritual director as part of the course requirements.
 MA Thesis / DMin Dissertation / MAL Final Project continuation course fee \$300.00 Charged per academic term after registration for initial thesis, dissertation, or final project course Master's graduation fee \$150.00 One-time fee paid with the petition to graduate.
 DMin graduation fee \$200.00 One-time fee paid with the petition to graduate.